lalmat/domoticz-api/README.md

 This API uses the interfaces as defined at Domoticz API/JSON URL's.
 This page does not describe all available url's.
 This API also uses some 'undocumented' api url's.

+## About Domoticz API
+Domoticz API helps create a central sensor-controlled portal for synchronizing home utility devices ranging from electrical devices, electronic gadgets, water, and gas as well as weather monitoring instruments.
+It is a RESTful API that generates JSON returns from HTTP requests.

 ## This is a "working" but beta version

 You can use this lib as an import, or directly thru the browser.